-Global Wind Energy Council (GWEC) has released a roadmap for policymakers to chart a way out of the current energy crisis and climate change.
+Global Wind Energy Council (GWEC) and Global Wind Energy Council (GWEC) have released a roadmap for policymakers to chart a way out of the current energy crisis and climate change.
 The five-point plan, “Accelerating renewables to achieve energy security, affordability and climate action”, addresses the need to restore order to energy markets while meeting climate goals and creating a secure, stable energy transition.

 The plan was published against the backdrop of record temperatures and global economic risks caused by crises.
 A heat wave has killed thousands in Spain and Portugal, while drought and severe fires have ravaged France, Italy, Greece, Croatia, Turkey and Morocco this year.
 Britain and the United States are experiencing historically high temperatures, India has experienced a series of heat waves in recent months, and China has recorded its hottest June this year.
 Meanwhile, the energy crisis has contributed to an economic crisis, massive social unrest and political instability in Sri Lanka.

 These events are interrelated and are symptomatic of a disorderly, unstable energy transition.
 They emphasize the need for urgent action to accelerate the deployment of renewable energy, mitigate the consequences for the economy, lower energy costs and lead to zero net emissions.
 The amount of wind power capacity can be rapidly increased in the next few years to offer solutions to stabilize energy prices, increase energy security and independence from fossil fuels, while building a secure energy transition in the medium to long term.

 “Policymakers must make sound decisions that prioritize the energy transition and are sensitive to the social, economic, environmental and national risks associated with prolonged dependence on fossil fuels.
 These five steps can support a systemic transformation that will benefit society as a whole”, said Ben Backwell, CEO of GWEC.